MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSecurityScope.md

 ```

 ### -InputObject

-Specifies a security scope object.
-To obtain a security scope object, use the [Get-CMSecurityScope](Get-CMSecurityScope.md) cmdlet.
+Specify a security scope object to configure.
+To get this object, use the [Get-CMSecurityScope](Get-CMSecurityScope.md) cmdlet.

 ```yaml
 Type: IResultObject